 Adopting a rescue cat is really rewarding and I’m so glad that I didn’t let Smudge’s initial shyness put me off.
 If you have adopted or are thinking of adopting a rescue cat who continues to be very nervous and stressed in your home, I would highly recommend providing them with an indoor cat house like the Maya Nook so they can claim a secure space for themselves – it could transform your cat’s personality.

-This entry was posted in Reviews on May 20th, 2019 by chloewelch
+This entry was posted in Cats on May 20th, 2019 by chloewelch

 Hamsters make excellent pets – they’re fun, cute, and relatively easy to care for.
 Their cuddly credentials have made them popular pets all over the world.
 Hamsters bring a lot of joy to a lot of people, but how can we tell our hamster is happy too, or not?
 Like all animals, hamsters have the ability to communicate with one another and with their owners.
 They use body language much like we do and can display a range of emotions that include being happy, afraid, threatened, curious, startled, angry and many other emotions.